-The Clinical Medical Assistant course is offered by California State University, Long Beach (CSULB) in partnership with Condensed Curriculum International (CCI).
-It is designed to prepare you for an exciting, challenging, and rewarding career in healthcare with 140 hours of classroom lecture, hands-on labs, and a clinical externship opportunity at a local healthcare provider.
+The Clinical Medical Assistant course is designed to prepare you for an exciting, challenging, and rewarding career in healthcare.
 This program will train you to assist physicians while covering important topics such as phlebotomy, pharmacology, medication use and administration, taking and documenting vital signs, cardiology, and more.

-This course will be offered in a hybrid online format in the Spring and Summer 2021 semesters.
-It combines online lectures with an instructor in real time, and in-person, hands-on lab classes held on campus.
+This course is offered in two separate delivery formats.
+One is the hybrid online format, which has asynchronous online curriculum, live online Zoom lectures with an instructor in real time, and seven in-person hands-on lab session classes that are held on campus.